#1 Banish the bad press

 In a nutshell, the main difference between cloud sofware and on-premise software is where it resides.
 On-premise software is installed locally, on your business’ computers and servers, where cloud software is a subscription model, hosted on the host’s server and accessed via a web browser.

-When choosing a call center software solution for your business, there are a few things that you need to consider, such as accessibility, software ownership, software updates and support and running costs, to name a few.
+When choosing a call centre software solution to handle high call volumes for your business, there are a few things that you need to consider, such as accessibility, software ownership, software updates and support and running costs, to name a few.

 When it comes to installation, on-premise software is time consuming, and it requires a lot more planning in hardware, licencing and set up.
 On the other hand, a cloud technology is easy to set up and you don’t need to worry about maintaining the hardware.
 The system is deployed over the internet in a matter of hours or days.

 The operations and ownership costs of on-premise systems are high because this call centre software solution requires purchasing hardware, licencing and the necessary rack space to house the hardware.
 Whilst, cloud software solutions require none of this.
 There is a greatly reduced hardware cost and minimum set up cost.
 Instead you make regular payments, which makes it an operating expense (OpEx).
 By paying predictable monthly payments, you will cover software licences, upgrades, support and daily back-ups.
 The only necessary requirement is a reliable and robust fibre broadband or Leased Line internet connection.

 An on-premise call centre software solution requires managing all the systems, keeping on top of licences and the system needs regular manual updates.
 A cloud-based system bypasses all of this.
 It requires little management, no hardware management at all and only minimal on-premise IT cost.
 Because cloud software is hosted for you, you don’t have to worry about the maintenance of the software and hardware.
 Compatibility and upgrades are also taken care of by the cloud service provider.